jwworth/jakeworth/content/blog/dont-build-every-feature.md

 interface.
 I've even toyed with the idea of preventing deletes at the data layer.

 Why ignore a basic CRUD feature?
 We didn't ignore it.
-It was intentional.
+It was intentionally omitted.

 I've thought about this decision a lot over the last two years.
 It's lasted over many pull requests, issues, forks, and discussions.
 I addressed it